Difference Between 265 and 285 Tires – Which Size to Choose?

 Choosing the Right Tire for Your Vehicle

 So, how do you decide between 265 and 285 tires?
-It really comes down to what you need from your vehicle.
+It really comes down to what you need from your vehicle, like when choosing between 275 and 295 tires.

 • Daily driversย who prioritize fuel efficiency and quick handling in city environments will appreciate the 265 tires for their lighter feel and better gas mileage.